captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Hold up.
 Hold up.
-You want Betty's twelve-year-old goddaughter to seil pot brownies for us to her friends.
+You want Betty's twelve-year-old goddaughter to sell pot brownies for us to her friends.
 ---
 ## SHARON: